ArturMinnullin/arturminnullin.github.io/_drafts/from-the-RoR-world-to-the-kingdom-of-node.js.markdown

 }
 ```

-Type `npm start` again and navigate to `http://localhost:3000/` in your browser.
-You should see the "Welcome to Express" text.
-Voila, we are ready to begin the actual development.
+Type `npm start` again and navigate to `http://localhost:3000/` in the browser.
+We should see the "Welcome to Express" text.
+Voila, preparatory work is complete and we are ready to begin the actual development.

 ## 2. Using ES2015

-Before we move on to the database details, let’s add ability to support the modern standard of JS &mdash; ES2015.
-It runs by transpiling new syntax that ES2015 brings into the browser supported one.
+Before we move on to the database details, let’s add an ability to support the modern standard of Javascript &mdash; ES2015.
+It runs by transpiling new syntax that ES2015 brings into the one supported by the browser.
 To put it into the action let's install babel and preset for it.

 ```bash
 npm install --save-dev babel-cli babel-preset-es2015